khushi-vishwakarma/basic-data-analysis/README.md

-# Data Sceince Basic Project,.
+# Data Science Basic Project,.
 Data visualization and analysis on the Netflix dataset.